amarukot/postcards-from-strangers/README.md

 2-20-2020:
 `Invalid block tag on line 8: 'endblock'.
 Did you forget to register or load this tag?`
 Solution: `{% load crispy_forms_tags %}` should be right before the `<form>` tags.

+2-21-2020:
+Images were not loading if `DEBUG=False` in settings.py.